rafael-tonello/DynamicVar/README.md

 JsonMaker::JSON getJson(function<void()> onError = [](){});
 ```

 Excluding the 'getString' function, all other calls to get functions can result in internal conversion errors.
-For these cases, you can specify a lambda function to be notified.
+For these cases, you can specify an anonymous function to be notified.
 Also, if an internal error occurs, the function will return a default value (0 for numbers, false for boolean and an empty JSON object for json).

 # Usage examples